-\paragraph*{Results --} Results for each $\Ak(\params)$ are shown in \eqns{eq:A22_fit_1}{eq:A43_fit_2}.
-Residuals for each fit are found to be approximately gaussian, zero centered, with an average standard deviation of \check{4.66\%} in both real and imaginary parts.
-As in Ref.~\cite{London:2014cma} finite radius effects were found to be much smaller, on the order of \check{0.01\%} in both real and imaginary parts.
+Each $\Ak(\params)$ is shown in \eqns{eq:A22_fit_1}{eq:A43_fit_2}.
+Residuals for each fit are found to be approximately Gaussian, zero centered, with an average standard deviation of \check{4.66\%} in both real and imaginary parts.
 These results enable the evaluation of \rdnp{} according to